 6. Make Him feel Important

 He is important.
-As married couples, we get into routines of packing lunches, shuttling kids to school, making meals, attending kid’s activities, etc. It’s endless.
+As a Christian marriage, we get into routines of packing lunches, shuttling kids to school, making meals, attending kid’s activities, etc. It’s endless.
 What about each other?

 Bring him a glass of ice water when he’s working in the yard or his favorite snack while he’s on the sofa watching T.V.
 Small actions sometimes speak the loudest.